Make a Difference

 In addition to knowing that you are helping our patients and staff with the gift of your time and energy, adult volunteers receive:

 - Free flu shot each fall

-- Free health screening and TB test upon joining and then annually
+- Free health screening and TB test upon joining and annually

 - Free parking while volunteering

 - Must be at least 18 years of age

 - Commitment to a regular, weekly shift of two hours or more

 - Background investigation

 - Initial health screening and annual requirements including flu vaccine